Gender Mainstreaming Practical Guide for NPOs — How to Integrate Gender Perspectives into Organizations and Operations

 Identifying Unconscious Bias

 "Women are suited for caregiving," "Leadership is a masculine trait"—examine whether such unconscious biases influence personnel decisions or program design.
 We recommend conducting bias training for all staff at least once annually.
-Harvard University's Project Implicit IAT (Implicit Association Test) is a free self-assessment tool.
+Project Implicit IAT (Implicit Association Test) is a free self-assessment tool.

 Step 3: Designing Corrective Measures — Changing Systems